Evan Rachel Wood: 2006–2008: Independent films

-Wood provided the voice of an alien named Mala in Battle for Terra, a 2007 computer-animated science fiction film about a peaceful alien planet that faces destruction from colonization by the displaced remainder of the human race.
+Wood provided the voice of an alien named Mala in Battle for Terra, a 2007 animated science fiction film about a peaceful alien planet that faces destruction from colonization by the displaced remainder of the human race.
 The film won the 2008 Grand Prize at the Ottawa International Animation Festival.
-The film was also screened at the San Francisco International Film Festival, where she received an award at the Midnight Awards.
-In 2007, Wood also starred in the Vadim Perelman-directed The Life Before Her Eyes, based on the Laura Kasischke novel of the same name, about the friendship of two teens of opposite character who are involved in a Columbine-like shooting incident at their school and are forced to make an impossible choice.
+The film was screened at the San Francisco International Film Festival, where she received an award at the Midnight Awards.
+Also in 2007, Wood starred in the Vadim Perelman-directed The Life Before Her Eyes, based on the Laura Kasischke novel of the same name, about the friendship of two teens of opposite character who are involved in a Columbine shooting-like incident at their school and are forced to make an impossible choice.
 Wood played the younger version of Uma Thurman's character, Diana.
 One critic cited her performance as "hands-down extraordinary."
 Wood stated that she intended the film to be the last one in which she played a teenager.

 The following year, she co-starred in Darren Aronofsky's The Wrestler, winner of the Golden Lion Award for Best Film at the Venice Film Festival, about Randy "Ram" Robinson (Mickey Rourke), a professional wrestler from the 1980s who is forced to retire after a heart attack threatens to kill him the next time he wrestles.
 Wood played Stephanie, Robinson's estranged daughter.
 Of her performance, one critic wrote, "Once her character stops stonewalling her father and hears him out, Wood provides a fine foil for Rourke in their turbulent scenes together."